Research News - January / February 2022 #7

 Launch of the two projects selected by the ANR in 2021

-The PERFECT projectPlanning and learning for AI-Edge computing", has also been selected in 2021 by the ANR.
+The PERFECT projectPlanning and learning for AI-Edge computing", has also been selected for 2021 by the ANR.
 It is coordinated by Francesco De Pellegrini from Avignon Computer Laboratory (LIA).

 Launch of the project selected by the Southern Region in 2021